Agnete Kjølsrud

 Kjølsrud previously fronted the alternative metal band Animal Alpha between 2002 and 2009.
 She appeared on the two albums released by the band, Pheromones (2005) and You Pay for the Whole Seat, But You'll Only Need the Edge (2008).
 Kjølsrud also collaborated with Dimmu Borgir on their studio album titled Abrahadabra and Solefald on their studio album titled Norrøn livskunst.

 In 2013, she sang "Get Jinxed" for the video game League of Legends; its music video has over 100 million views on YouTube.

+In 2024, she sang "Rebel Heart", a track featured in the second season of Arcane.